jade-pang/Air-Ticket-Price-Prediction/README.md

 ## Usage
 - Use the provided SQL queries to interact with the database.
-- To find the cheapest flight for a specific route, use the second query in the SQL file.
+- To find the available / cheapest flight for a specific route.
+- Indicate the additional information for a specific route.
 - Update the database by inserting new data into the respective tables.

 ## Maintenance